-When Dan left the army in 1946, he first attended Gonzaga University in Spokane.
-He then transferred to the School of Foreign Service at Georgetown University in Washington D.C., graduating in 1950.
-While there, he participated in the ROTC program and was commissioned into the Air Force Reserve in 1949 at Lowery AFB, Colorado.
-Dan held various Air Force and National Intelligence assignments throughout the country, including the Central Intelligence Agency in Washington D.C. and the Far East.
+When Dan left the army in 1946, and first attended Gonzaga University in Spokane.
+He then transferred to the School of Foreign Service at Georgetown University in Washington D.C.
+While there he participated in the ROTC program and was commissioned into the Air Force Reserve in 1949, at Lowery AFB, Colorado.
+He would also meet the love of his life, LaHonda Jo Walton, and marry her in 1949.
+He graduated in 1950, and would go on to hold various Air Force and National Intelligence assignments throughout the country, including the Central Intelligence Agency in Washington D.C. and the Far East.
 He also worked for the Army Missile Intelligence Command at Huntsville, Alabama.

 In 1970, he joined the U.S. Customs Service and worked as an inspector at various posts in the Port of Seattle including temporary assignments at Nighthawk, near Loomis.
 He retired in 1977 and moved to Wauconda, WA, where he built a home on Mt.
 Toroda and was a resident for 24 years.